renaudwangler/ib-labs/msms030fr/lab11e2.md

 ## Task 1 - Send an email to a non-existent domain
 1. On **LON-CL1** you should still be logged in as the **Administrator** from the prior lab exercise.
-1. Your Edge browser should still be open, and you should be logged into Microsoft 365 as Holly Dickson.
+1. Your Edge browser should still be open, and you should be logged into Microsoft 365 as Dominique Skyetson.
 You should have tabs open for the **Microsoft 365** homepage and the **Microsoft 365 admin center**.
 1. Select the **Microsoft 365** homepage tab, and in the Microsoft portal, select **Outlook**.
 1. In **Outlook**, select **New mail**.
 1. In the message form, type **user@alt.none** in the **To** box.